 Travelex services offline following massive cyber attack

-Following a New Year’s Eve cyber-attack, the foreign currency exchange firm Travelex has been forced to take all of its services offline.
+Following a New Year’s Eve cyber-attack, Travelex has been forced to move all its services offline.

-To prevent further spread of the virus through its systems, a decision was taken was taken to take all systems offline – forcing the London headquartered retail currency dealer to provide services manually in its branches.
+To prevent the virus spreading further through its systems, a decision was made to take all systems offline – forcing the London headquartered retail currency dealer to provide services manually in its branches.

-Hackers held Travelex to ransom, demanding the firm pay $6m (£4.6m) before they unlock its systems.
+Holding Travelex to ransom, the gang of hackers, known as Sodinokibi, demanded the firm pay $6m (£4.6m) to unlock its systems.

-That has affected banks like Barclays, Lloyds and RBS, which use Travelex to provide their travel money services.
+The cyber attack has affected banks such as Barclays, Lloyds and RBS, which use Travelex to provide their travel money services.

-Travelex said it is working closely with the Metropolitan Police, which is leading the investigation into the attack.
+Further in a statement, Travelex assured that it is working with the Metropolitan Police, which is investigating the cyber attack.

-The company says it is working with industry-leading cyber recovery specialists to fix the problem, working since New Year’s Eve to isolate the virus.
+Travelex says it is working closely with cyber recovery specialists to rectify the problem, working since New Year’s Eve to isolate the virus.

-Tony D’Souza, chief executive of Travelex, said: “We regret having to suspend some of our services in order to contain the virus and protect data.
+Travelex’s chief executive, Tony D’Souza, stated regret to having to suspend some of Travelex’s services to restrict the virus and protect sensitive data.

 With many travellers abroad for the Christmas holiday, the attacks comes at a difficult time for both Travelex and its customers.

-The bank had also faced a serious cyber-attack the year before in which money was stolen from around 20,000 accounts.
+It has faced a serious cyber-attack previously resulting in money being stolen from approximately 20,000 accounts.

-Travelex was at the centre of an IT crisis nearly two years ago, when it mistakenly leaked data on thousands of customers of partner Tesco Bank.
+Travelex was previsouly at the centre of an IT crisis, when it inadvertenly leaked data on thousands of customers of partner Tesco Bank.